skijit/notes/programming/maxmsp/jitter/jitter-tutorial-notes.md

 - `jit.charmap` builds its output matrix by using the values in the input (left) matrix to point to positions in the (right) matrix and copying the value found there
     - given a cell in the left matrix of (70, 100, 23, 45), `jit.charmap` will check  the cells of the lookup (right) matrix in cells 70, 100, 23, and 45.
 Then it will use these values.
 - Lookup tables for `jit.charmap` should be one-dimensional matrices of 256
-    - Sine there are only 256 different char values.
+    - Since there are only 256 different char values.
+    - They can however, have 4 planes corresponding to *argb*
+- Look at the help file for `jit.charmap` and you'll see examples of a different `multislider` for each color channel.
+    - The brco suppatcher calculates new transfer values based on brightness and contrast parameters.
+        - Brightness raises the entire value
+        - Contrast changes the slope
 - `jit.gradient` also lets you create lookup tables
     - `jit.gradient` generates single dimension char matrices that transition smoothly between two specified cell values
     - you send it start and end messages to define the gradient.